Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 How Long Does it Take To Get ESL Certification?

 ESL certification from an accredited school is lifelong, meaning it never expires.
-As far as how long it takes to complete a TESL, TEFL, or TESOL training course and receive certification, plan on spending at least 4 to 6 weeks of hard study time.
+As far as how long it takes to complete a TESL, TEFL, or TESOL training course and receive certification, 120 hours is the typical required minimum and plan on spending at least 4 to 6 weeks of hard study time.

 That said, some on-site courses may take longer due to the extensive classroom time and practice sessions while some online courses claim to last only two weeks.